fatcatdog/QuestionAndAnswerApplication/README.md

-This is a SpringBoot, Spring Security, JWT, JPA, and MySQL powered backend application.
+## This is a SpringBoot, Spring Security, JWT, JPA, and MySQL powered backend application.

 I relied heavily on https://www.javainuse.com/spring/boot-jwt-mysql which is a Spring Security JWT tutorial to get my JWT/SpringSecurity set up.
 Feel free to browse this tutorial to quickly learn and set up a JWT environment.

 The SpringBoot app is configured to run on port 8080, and reads the mysql DB at port 3306.
 You can configure these port's in the Java app's application.properties file.

-Attached is a docker compose-compose.yml in the repo.
-Assuming you have Docker and Docker-Compose installed, all you need to do to test project is run: docker-compose up
+## Attached is a docker docker-compose.yml in the repo.

+Assuming you have Docker and Docker-Compose installed, git clone the repo onto your machine or simply copy and paste the docker-compose.yml file onto your machine.
+Enter the directory where this file is and run: docker-compose up

 Once application is running,

 You should be able to hit: http://localhost:8080/swagger-ui.html#/ to view available rest end-points

-If you try hit http://localhost:8080/question/all without registering for the application, Spring Security's filter will prevent you from accessing any of the endpoints aside from the swagger UI endpoints.

-If you are choosing not to user docker-compose, to run the application locally requires five steps.
+## If you are choosing not to user docker-compose, to run the application locally requires five steps.

 1. Git clone this repo.
 CD into the ExamApplication folder.

 2. Ensure port 8080 is available for the SpringBoot application to run on.
 Alternatively, you can change the port in the application.properties file in ExamApplication.
 Ensure your MySql credentials, and port number, match the DB properties referenced in the application.properties.
 On my local machine, I have MySql version 8.0.11 running.

 3. In MySql, create a schema named: exam_application_db (Alternatively, you could name this schema whatever you want as long as you change the name of the db referenced in the application.properties file in ExamApplication)